harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ## **Forecasting Using SARIMA**

 [SARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) is an industry standard for doing time-series analysis.
 SARIMA stands for Seasonal Auto-Regressive Moving Average, which is a mouthful!
-Rather than divert this blog post to explain the underlying math, I think [this tutorial by Kostas Hatalis](https://www.datasciencecentral.com/profiles/blogs/tutorial-forecasting-with-seasonal-arima) is an excellent resource.
+Rather than divert this blog post to explain the underlying math, I refer you to [this tutorial by Kostas Hatalis](https://www.datasciencecentral.com/profiles/blogs/tutorial-forecasting-with-seasonal-arima), which I think is an excellent resource.
 It explains what SARIMA is and provides some good rules-of-thumb on how to pick the correct parameters.
 For a more detailed explanation on ARIMA models in general, I recommend Chapter 3 of [Shumway and Stoffer](https://www.stat.pitt.edu/stoffer/tsa4/index.html), which is freely available for download.

-The thing to keep in mind is that SARIMA has seven components, typically written as follows:
+From the modeling perspective, SARIMA has seven components, typically written as follows:

 ```
 SARIMA(p,d,q)(P,D,Q)[s]